damassi/typescript-watcher/README.md

 TypeScript-Watcher
 ==================

-A file-watcher for TypeScript, providing common functionality currently missing in the tsc command
+A file-watcher for TypeScript, providing common functionality currently missing in the tsc command.

+* Currently a work in progress *

 ## License
 The MIT license.